-Our Urgent Care is open Monday through Thursday 8am-7pm, Friday 8am-5pm, and Saturday 9am-12pm.
-Hutchinson Health provides a Registered Nurse in both our Urgent Care and Emergency Department to triage (assess) all patients within a few minutes of arrival.
+Our Urgent Care is open Monday – Friday from 8 a.m. to 5 p.m. and Saturday – Sunday from 9 a.m. to 3 p.m.
+Hutchinson Health provides a Registered Nurse in both our Urgent Care and Emergency Department to assess all patients within a few minutes of arrival.
 This heightened patient care process called “Care That Fits” will give new arrivals quick accesses to a medical evaluation to get them to the setting that best fits their individual needs.
 Urgent Care is located within the Hutchinson Health Clinic and our Emergency Department entrance is located on the northeast corner of our campus.View Google Map Contact

 To assist us in your treatment we recommend you prepare for an unexpected emergency by following these 11 steps:

 Know when to call 911.